sopac/pacsafe-doc/training/workshop1/pacsafe_concepts.rst

-The Search query builder window appears with a list of the attribute table headings (Fields), some calculation buttons (Operators) and a textbox at the bottom into which are typed search expressions (SQL where clause).....
+The Search query builder window appears with a list of the attribute table headings (Fields), some calculation buttons (Operators) and a textbox at the bottom into which are typed search expressions (SQL where clause).

 5. Create a query to select the buildings with brick wall type.